Home Divorce Legal Separations

-Information on Legally Separating
+Information on Legally Separating in San Diego

 There are many instances in which a married couple may elect to separate without actively pursuing divorce.
 Some couples decide to live apart on a permanent basis without ever planning to file for divorce.
 A couple may also choose to separate temporarily before determining whether or not divorce is the right decision.

-Mattis Law, A.P.C., is a top San Diego family law firm with decades of experience.
+Mattis Law, A.P.C., is a top San Diego family law firm with years of experience.
 We have handled numerous California legal separations and can assist you in understanding what is in your best interests.
 Contact our office at (858) 328-4400 for a free consultation.

 Back to Top

 Providing Couples with Legal Separations and Separation Agreements

 Many people misunderstand what it means to be legally separated.
 California distinguishes between becoming legally separated and entering into a separation agreement.
 A legal separation allows for two people to permanently live apart but remain legally married.
 People typically gain an order of legal separation for religious reasons or for issues surrounding health insurance.
 A legal separation is similar to a divorce and is filed with the court.
 Issues such as child custody, child support, and alimony are decided upon, and the court must make a final judgment on the request.

 A separation agreement, by contrast, is usually temporary and is either a first step prior to divorce proceedings or is requested so that a couple may separate on a trial basis.
 Like a legal separation, the agreement is binding and makes a temporary decision on matters such as child support, alimony, and marital property issues.
 However, a separation agreement does not have to be filed with the court, and is considered a private contract in California.